OMETZ Jiu Jitsu

 Our goal is to provide the best environment for learning, fun and success.

-Dale began training Brazilian Jiu-Jitsu in 2016 in Chattanooga, TN, and was awarded his brown belt by Robert Hupman in 2022.
-He trains both gi and no-gi, and has been actively competing since 2017.
+Dale began training Brazilian Jiu-Jitsu in 2016 in Chattanooga, TN, and was awarded his Black belt by Breck Still in 2025.
+He enjoys training and coaching both gi and no-gi.

 About Brazilian Jiu-Jitsu